-With so much information available online, it is often hard to know exactly what the truth is and what information is a little fishy, so here in this guide, we will set the record straight.
+With so much information available online, it is often hard to know exactly what the truth is and what information is a little fishy, so here in this guide, we set the record straight.

 Can Cats Eat Salmon?

-Cats can eat salmon but they cannot eat all types of salmon, and they should not eat too much of it, either.
+Cats can eat salmon, but they cannot eat all types of salmon, and they should not eat too much of it either.
 The reason that cats go wild for fish is because of its strong smell, and if you’ve ever started preparing a fishy dinner for yourself, you’ve probably found your kitty not too far away.

 But Not All Cats Can Eat Salmon!